Alberto Ginés

-Alberto Ginés López (born October 23, 2002) is a Spanish professional rock climber, specializing in lead climbing and bouldering.
+Alberto Ginés López (born 23 October 2002) is a Spanish professional rock climber, specializing in competition lead climbing and competition bouldering.
+He won gold at the first Olympic sport climbing event at the 2020 Summer Olympics in Tokyo in August 2021.
 He placed second in the 2019 Lead Climbing World Cup and won a silver medal at the 2019 Lead Climbing European Championship.
-In August 2021, he won gold at the first Olympic sport climbing event at the 2020 Summer Olympics in Tokyo.